casvel/YoutubeDownloader/README.md

 ### Acknowledgment

 Thanks to [Freddy Román](https://github.com/frcepeda/) because, although without his knowledge, gave me ideas about how to make this project.
+Also thanks to [Diana González](https://github.com/dgonzalez-ri) for helping me testing and for telling me how to improve the project.